Ignore file changes with Git

 Temporarily ignore changes

-During development it's convenient to stop tracking file changes to a file committed into your git repo.
-This is very convenient when customizing settings or configuration files that are part of your project source for your own work environment.
+During development, it's convenient to stop tracking file changes to a file committed into your git repo.
+This approach is useful when you customize settings or configuration files that are part of your project source for your own work environment.

-Alternatively, you can use the following flags, however, these are primarily for marking files that should not be changed by developers:
+Instead, you can use the following parameters.
+These parameters are primarily for marking files that should not be changed by developers.

 Permanently ignore changes to a file

-If a file is already tracked by Git, adding that file to your .gitignore is not enough to ignore changes to the file.
-You also need to remove the information about the file from Git's index:
+If a file is already tracked by Git, adding that file to your .gitignore isn't enough to ignore changes to the file.
+You also need to remove the information about the file from Git's index.

-These steps will not delete the file from your system.
+These steps don't delete the file from your system.
 They just tell Git to ignore future updates to the file.